-This Instant Pot Steel Cut Oats recipe is so easy and fast, and you can even use the ‘delay start’ feature on your Instant Pot to wake up to delicious steel cut oatmeal in the morning.
+Like this easy Instant Pot Oatmeal , this Instant Pot Steel Cut Oats recipe is so easy and fast, and you can even use the ‘delay start’ feature on your Instant Pot to wake up to delicious steel cut oatmeal in the morning for a healthy breakfast.
 (Yes please.)

 What is Steel Cut Oatmeal?

 Wondering ‘what is steel cut oatmeal?’
-I know I was – because here in the UK we call it ‘coarse oatmeal.’
-Steel cut oats have many names, I learned… they’re also referred to as ‘Irish oats’ and ‘pinhead oats.’
+Steel cut oats have many names, I learned… they’re also referred to as ‘coarse oatmeal., ‘Irish oats’ and ‘pinhead oats.’

 Steel cut oatmeal is made from the ‘groats’ of whole oats that have been cut into 2 or 3 pieces.
 Groats are the inner piece (kernel) with the inedible covering (hull) removed.
 The name ‘steel cut oats’ comes from the large steel blade that is used to chop them into pieces.